vernfongchao/Stay-The-Night/README.md

 - Users can see their own listings of spots but not others.
 - Users can become a Host
 - Spots refractored to only allow Hosts to post a Spot.
+- Setup AWS to allow users to upload and delete images off of their spots.

 ### Future Features

 - Users can search for a spot by name,city,state and price,
-- Users can favorite a spot.
-- Setup AWS to allow users to upload and delete images off of their spots.
-- Users can favorite their spot.

 ## Technologies Used